akhildsn/My_Blog/_posts/2021-03-13-Automating Outlook mails using python.md

     m.send() # sending the mail and the loop repeats for all the selected customers
 ```

-Thanks you!!
+Thank you!!
 Hope it helps